 Any information given in counseling, as well as the fact that the student has been seen for counseling, is kept strictly confidential.
-Disclosure to any outside person requires the prior written permission of the student.
+Disclosure to any outside person requires written permission of the student.
 However, should the life or safety of the student or someone else be in imminent danger, the counselor may be obligated to notify appropriate persons.

-Will coming to counseling go on my record?
+Does this go on my record?